flipboxfactory/organizations/docs/configure/organization-types.md

 * Membership Tiers

 ### Examples
-Spark Technologies is a fortune 500 company; They sponsor (<- an [Organization Type]) an annual conference in exchange for premier advertisement placement and their logo featured on various pages throughout the site.
+Spark Technologies is a fortune 500 company; They sponsor (an [Organization Type]) an annual conference in exchange for premier advertisement placement and their logo featured on various pages throughout the site.
 Since this sponsorship requires a company logo, a special field layout is created to reflects the requirements.
 Managing the Organization is intuitive because only the applicable fields are available for content publishing.

 ::: tip Notice
-One may opt to classify [Organizations] using a [Category] or other relation which is acceptable.
+You may opt to classify [Organizations] using a [Category] or other relation which is acceptable.
 The suggested use of [Organization Types] occurs when tailored fields or sortable classifications are needed.
 :::

 [Category]: https://docs.craftcms.com/api/v3/craft-elements-category.html "Category"